-Warsaw, Poland – An extensive international Ipsos poll, released last month, sheds some light on the most worrisome issues for citizens around the world, including Poland and Hungary.
+Warsaw, Poland – An extensive international Ipsos poll, released last month, sheds some light on the most worrisome issues for citizens around the world, including Poles and Hungarians.

 Poles and Hungarians mostly sceptical about country’s current path

 According to the survey, only a minority of Poles (42%) and Hungarians (31%) believe their country is currently going in the right direction.

 These results are, however, in line with those of the rest of the world, as only a handful of countries has a majority of its population thinking their country is on the right track: China (94%), Saudi Arabia (78%), India (73%), Malaysia (60%) and Australia (50%).

 In that regard, Poland is still one of the most optimistic countries in Europe (see graph below).